deather/omf-sdk/README.md

 **Q: I've not installed SDKMAN in the default directory.
 How can I specify to the plugin the new installation directory ?**

-A: If you were installed SDKMAN in another directory, you need to create a file in the directory `~/.config/fish/conf.d/`.
+A: If you installed SDKMAN in another directory, you need to create a file in the directory `~/.config/fish/conf.d/`.
 The files are executed in alphabetical order.
 For example you can create a file `00_sdkman_path.fish`:

 ```fish